-The payoff of all this drama queen–worthy sturm und drang is supremely creamy, abundantly studded sin in a spoon.
+The payoff of all this drama queen-worthy sturm und drang is supremely creamy, abundantly studded sin in a spoon.
 And accept no less than khaki-colored gelato.
 Yes, khaki-colored.
-Those tubs of nuclear-green mounds whispering your name each summer are imposters.
+Those pints of nuclear-green ice cream whispering your name each summer are imposters.
 They’re artificially colored and too often laced with almond extract, kind of like inexpensive performance-enhancing drugs for the dairy set.
 (The One and I were in Aix-en-Provence recently, and I was floored to find my pistachio gelato contained nary an eponymous nut; it was meagerly flecked with—are you ready?—crushed peanuts.)
 People will go to great lengths to not spend the time or money to make a memorable gelato.

 LC Peeling Pesky Pistachios Note

-It’s not just the shelling of the pistachios that could lead one to martyrdom, David.
+It’s not just the shelling of the pistachios that could lead one to martyrdom.
 It’s the peeling of the pistachios, too.
 Ideally those pesky, papery, bitter-tasting husks that cling rather pestilently to the pistachio nut must come off, too.
 The easiest way to make this happen–aside from hiring those neighborhood children–is to blanch the shelled pistachios in boiling water, thoroughly drain the nuts, toss them in a large kitchen towel, and briskly rub, rub, rub until your upper arms will allow you to rub no more.
 Dump the pistachios on a rimmed baking sheet and pore over them, wearing spectacles if you must, so you can spy and strip any lingering specs of violet or brown parchment-like peel that insist on clinging to the nut.
 Then give your floor a good sweep, as it’ll need it.
 And yes, the resulting gelato, with its robust pistachio taste and ethereal creaminess, is worth every second of this.